 - Technology and methodology development, computation and quantitative analysis of large datasets and mathematical modeling.

 - Investigating differentiation pathways of keratinocytes, fibroblasts and sensory cells to improve understanding of skin diseases, to identify potential therapeutic targets and to guide normal patients' iPS cells into differentiated cells.

 - Investigating structure and function of skin protein complexes, such as desmosomes, demi-desmosomes, tight-junctions, cytoskeleton etc., which maintain structural integrity of epidermis -- and whos defects underlying the pathogenesis of pemphigus, pachyonychia congenita, forms of epidermolysis bullosa, and other diseases.

 - Exploring structure and function of the skin permeability barrier (the stratum corneum), and how it changes with skin aging and diseases; identifying targets for therapies to restore normal barrier function in disease and conditions.

 - Investigating how fibrosis develops and the pathology of inherited defects in extracellular matric proteins, i.e., heritable connective tissue disorders.

-Research on the biology of adipocytes, including their functions in skin homeostasis, repair after injury, and disease.
+- Investigating the biology of adipocytes, including their functions in skin and systemic homeostasis (metabolic, thermo-regulation) and diseases.

 The Division of Skin and Rheumatic Diseases promotes and supports basic, translational and clinical studies of skin, wound healing, and skin disorders, as well as adult and pediatric rheumatic diseases.